vmsaif/connect4-with-minimax-algorithm-in-java/README.md

 I am not a registered Apple developer, That is why you will get a warning when you try to open the app.
 Thus, you will have to bypass the security settings to run the app.
 Here are the steps:

-1. Click on the .dmg file you downloaded.
+1. Click on the .dmg file you have downloaded.

 2. Drag the app to the Applications folder.